LocalDigitalExperts/digital-advertising/README.md

 # digital-advertising
-[**Digital advertising**](https://localdigitalexperts.com.au/digital-advertising/) refers to the practice of promoting products, services, or brands using various digital channels and platforms.
+[**Google Ads Management Services**]([https://localdigitalexperts.com.au/digital-advertising/](https://localdigitalexperts.com.au/google-ads-management-services/)) refers to the practice of promoting products, services, or brands using various digital channels and platforms.
 It aims to engage potential customers, drive conversions, and increase brand visibility in the digital space.
 It offers precise targeting, real-time analytics, and the ability to adapt campaigns quickly, making it a powerful tool for businesses to reach their desired audience and achieve their marketing goals.

 Benefits of Digital Advertising Services: